-Our design goal for DISCOVIR is to improve data lookup efficiency in a completely distributed P2P network, while keeping a simple network topology and number of message passing to a minimum.
-The DISCOVIR is built compatible to the Gnutella network.
-There are two types of connections in DISCOVIR, namely random and attractive.
+The design goal for our strategy is to improve data lookup efficiency in a completely distributed P2P network, while keeping a simple network topology and number of message passing to a minimum.
+In our proposed network, there are two types of connections, namely random and attractive as shown in Fig. 3.
+Random connections are to link peers randomly chosen by the users.
 Attractive connections are to link peers sharing similar data together.
 We perform peer clustering at the level of overlaying network topology instead of locally shared data, thus content-based query routing is realizable to improve query efficiency.
 As a result, it manages to be scalable when network grows.
-We have implemented a prototype version of DISCOVIR, built on top of LimeWire [7] with content-based image searching capability.
+We have implemented a prototype version of DISCOVIR, built on top of LimeWire [12] with content-based image searching capability and improvement of data lookup effciency.